NHOrus/ponydownloader/README.md

 Usage
 -----

-Currently ponydownloader got two main modes of usage: download image(s) by ID and batch download number of images by tag.
+Currently ponydownloader got two main modes of usage: download images by ID and by tags.

 After invocation, ponydownloader would read `config.ini` if it exist or write default one in current working directory.
 Then it would write completed actions in file `event.log` and write image in a directory specified in configuration file.

 To download single image, simply invoke ponydownloader with image ID as argument.
 For multiple images, separate their IDs by space

-To download all images with desired flag, invoke `ponydownloader -t <flag>`
+To download all images with desired tags, invoke `ponydownloader -t "tag A, tag B,.."`

 One can manipulate start and stop pages for tag download for limiting amount of downloaded images or skipping images already present: `-p <star page>` `-n <stop page>`.
 Derpibooru provides results in fifty per page.